“To travel is to live.” Hans Christian Anderson

 The postcard said "wish you were here!"
 So may we be as bold as to suggest you take LITTLE URCHIN with you on your next holiday?

-Our natural products are tailor-made for adventurous souls ... completely safe for human use (do not contain any UV absorbers, titanium dioxide, parabens, synthetic preservatives or synthetic fragrances) and won't damage the marine and other natural environments you love to explore.
+Our products are tailor-made for adventurous souls ... completely suitable for human use (do not contain any UV absorbers, titanium dioxide, parabens, synthetic preservatives or synthetic fragrances) and won't damage the marine and other natural environments you love to explore.